-Forest risk commodity ()nnortunity Scale of opportunity Strategy to realize opportunity Timeframe Comment Timber Increased brand value Company-wide opportunities in three areas: 1) In our dealings with local stakeholders where we are proposing to build a new development.
-2) Among our industry through participation in key benchmarks.
-3) With potential customers Our strategy to capitalise on the benefits that sourcing sustainable timber materials in the construction of our homes and for our offices' use in order to enhance our brand value centres on two key areas: 1) Maintaining a robust Sustainable Timber Procurement Last 3-6 years 1-3 years Key stakeholders, such as environmentally conscious Local Planning Authorities and residents, who expect or require Crest Nicholson to use sustainably sourced and credibly certified timber products.
-Key industry and other benchmarks, such as FTSE4Good Index and NextGeneration, which evaluate Crest Nicholson's sustainability performance in part by our sustainable procurement procedures and timber procurement.
-Potential new customers that are environmentally conscious purchasers.
+Forest risk commodity Opportunity Scale of opportunity Strategy to realize opportunity Timeframe Comment Timber Increased brand value Company-wide opportunities in three areas: 1)In our dealings with local stakeholders where we are proposing to build a new development.
+2)Among our industry through participation in key benchmarks.
+3)With potential 1)Maintaining a robust Sustainable Timber Procurement Policy and procedures within the organisation and with our supply chain partners AND meeting the stretching targets within our Sustainable Timber Action Plan for annual increasing % of procured FSC-certified timber Last 3-6 years 1-3 years Key stakeholders, such as environmentally conscious Local Planning Authorities and residents, who expect or require Crest Nicholson to use sustainably sourced and credibly certified timber products.
+Key industry and other benchmarks, such as FTSE4Good